The most complex urban transportation project in U.S. history

 - Seven-building ventilation system for the tunnels—one of the largest such system in the world.

-- 62 percent decrease of total vehicle-hours of travel on projects highways between 1995 and 2003, saving travelers approximately $168 million annually due to shorter travel times and lower transportation costs
+- 62 percent decrease of total vehicle-hours of travel on the project's highways between 1995 and 2003, saving travelers approximately $168 million annually due to shorter travel times and lower transportation costs.

 - Up to 74 percent decrease in travel times from the I-90/I-93 interchange to Logan International airport.

-- 12 percent citywide drop in carbon monoxide levels citywide, because of the new highway system— keeping traffic moving, reduces emissions significantly.
+- 12 percent drop in carbon monoxide levels citywide because of the new highway system— keeping traffic moving, reduces emissions significantly.